-The Enemy reunite for performance at frontman Tom Clarke's solo show
+The Enemy announce UK reunion tour for 2022

 — TheEnemy (@theenemyband) October 30, 2021

-Later, Clarke addressed the fact that tickets had already been snapped up, suggesting on his Twitter page that more will be released: “Lots of messages from people who weren’t at the show or didn’t get tickets…fear not, have patience.”
+Later, Clarke addressed the fact that tickets had already been snapped up, suggesting on his Twitter page that more opportunities to see the band would emerge: “Lots of messages from people who weren’t at the show or didn’t get tickets…fear not, have patience.”
 It could also mean that more shows are to be announced.

 I never imagined the love and excitement that would be forthcoming today.
 I knew it would be well received, but this has been life affirming.
 I hope we do you all proud.
 X